The Registry Of Ex-Military Land-Rovers Au, NZ, etc

 Christmas Tree

 These markings used to be painted on, but recently have been replaced by stickers.
 However some colours can vary a little depending on the die in the sticker.
 It is somewhat like the bands on resistors in electronics, each colour represents a number.
-The ARMY and the Kangaroo are usually in a bright or Flourescent orange.
+The ARMY and the Kangaroo are usually in a bright or Flourescent orange called International Orange.
+The apex triangle is only used for units where the Unit Serial Number is 2000 or higher.

-6 Fawn/sand (colour changes slightly as per die)
+6 Buff Light (Fawn/sand colour changes slightly as per die)

 9 White

-These are some units for whom we know their ERN number.
+These are some units for whom we know their Unit Serial Number

 1129 = 12 FD REG